ejohb/book/src/ch05-03-method-syntax.md

 when we follow `rect1.width` with parentheses, Rust knows we mean the method `width`.
 When we don’t use parentheses, Rust knows we mean the field `width`.

-Often, but not always, when we give methods with the same name as a field we want it to only return the value in the field and do nothing else.
+Often, but not always, when we give a method the same name as a field, we want it to only return the value in the field and do nothing else.
 Methods like this are called *getters*, and Rust does not implement them automatically for struct fields as some other languages do.
 Getters are useful because you can